section-engineering-education/engineering-education/content/articles/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/index.md

 ![Glassmorphism effect design](/engineering-education/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/glassmorphism-effect.png)

-Looking closely at the snapshot above, you would notice the glassmorphism effect on the *event-card* where the card overlaps the vertical blue line.
+Looking closely at the snapshot above, you should notice the glassmorphism effect on the *event-card* where the card overlaps the vertical blue line.

 The next step is to alternate the positions of the event cards; keeping the ones with odd number positions on the right-hand side of the vertical line and the ones with even number positions on the left-hand side of the vertical line.